Kings Row: Themes

-Bellaman, a professor at Vassar College, was a disciple of Honoré de Balzac, and his novel was in the tradition of Winesburg, Ohio and was a forerunner of the popular 1950s novel Peyton Place.
+Bellaman, a professor at Vassar College, was a disciple of Honoré de Balzac.
+His novel was in the tradition of Winesburg, Ohio and was a forerunner of the popular 1950s novel Peyton Place.

 The film begins with a billboard promoting Kings Row as "A Good Town.
-A Good Clean Town.
+A Good, Clean Town.
 A Good Town to Live In and a Good Place to Raise Your Children."
-In his book City of Nets, author Otto Friedrich says that beneath the tranquil small-town exterior was a "roiling inferno of fraud, corruption, treachery, hypocrisy, class warfare, and ill-suppressed sex of all varieties: adultery, sadism, homosexuality, incest."
+In his book City of Nets, author Otto Friedrich says that beneath the tranquil, small-town exterior was a "roiling inferno of fraud, corruption, treachery, hypocrisy, class warfare and ill-suppressed sex of all varieties: adultery, sadism, homosexuality, incest."

-The film is a eulogy for American small-town life in the Victorian era.
+The film is a eulogy for American small town life in the Victorian era.
 At one point a character laments at seeing Parris' grandmother getting older: "A whole way of life.
 A way of gentleness and honor and dignity.
 These things are going... and they may never come back to this world."

 Musical score

-The film's musical score by Erich Wolfgang Korngold was so popular with the public that the Warner Brothers Music Department drafted a form-letter response to queries concerning recordings or sheet music.
+The film's musical score by Erich Wolfgang Korngold was so popular with the public that the Warner Brothers Music Department drafted a form letter response to questions about recordings and sheet music.
 At the time, film scores for movie dramas were not published or recorded for commercial distribution.

 A soundtrack was not commercially available until 1979 when Chalfont Records, with the composer's son George Korngold as producer and an orchestra conducted by Charles Gerhardt, made an early digital recording.
-Subsequently, the original soundtrack, with the composer conducting, has been released from an optical recording.
+Subsequently, the original soundtrack with the composer conducting was released from an optical recording.

-Kings Row is considered one of Korngold's more notable compositions.
-The original orchestral score was requested by the White House for the inauguration of President Reagan.
-Prolific film composer John Williams drew inspiration from this film's soundtrack for his famous Star Wars opening theme.
+Kings Row is considered one of Korngold's more popular compositions.
+The White House requested the original orchestral score for Ronald Reagan's presidential inauguration.
+Academy Award winning film composer John Williams drew inspiration from the film's soundtrack for his famous Star Wars opening theme.

-Before release of the film, the Los Angeles Daily News reported that Henry Bellamann "heads west to help Erich Wolfgang Korngold on the scoring" of the film, and that Bellamann used to be on the faculty of the Curtis Institute of Music in Philadelphia.
-This led Korngold to send a sarcastic letter to the head of studio publicity at Warner Brothers, writing "seriously, should I really stop working and wait for the arrival of Mr. Bellamann? ...
-However, if he shouldn't arrive in time to help me, I shall certainly be ready to 'head east'—perhaps I could help him in writing his new book!"
+Before releasing the film, the Los Angeles Daily News reported that Henry Bellamann "heads west to help Erich Wolfgang Korngold on the scoring" of the film, and that Bellamann used to be on the faculty of the Curtis Institute of Music in Philadelphia.
+This led Korngold to send a sarcastic letter to the head of studio publicity at Warner Brothers writing "Seriously, should I really stop working and wait for the arrival of Mr. Bellamann? ... however, if he shouldn't arrive in time to help me, I shall certainly be ready to 'head east" Perhaps, I could help him in writing his new book!"

 Reception

 Box office

-According to Variety the film earned $2,350,000 in rentals in the US in 1942.
+According to Variety, the film earned $2,350,000 in rentals in the US in 1942.
 According to Warner Bros records it earned $3,143,000 domestically and $1,950,000 foreign.